cs-uob/COMS20012/docs/labs/lab 5.md

 5. Observe how those parameters (arguments) are used.

 ## Part 2.
 Understanding Memory layout with GDB
-1. Copy c code [memory_layout.c](https://github.com/cs-uob/COMS20012/blob/master/docs/code/memory_layout.c)) in your seclab directory (so that it is accessible in /vagrant directory of your VM).
+1. Copy c code [memory_layout.c](https://github.com/cs-uob/COMS20012/blob/master/docs/code/memory_layout.c)) in your seclabs directory (so that it is accessible in /vagrant directory of your VM).
-2. run `vagrant up` to start you VM.Do not forget to ssh your VM.
-3. compile `gcc memory_layout.c -o memory_layout`
+2. Compile `gcc memory_layout.c -o memory_layout`
-4. run the resulting binary.
+3. Run the resulting binary.
 It will halt with a message "Press any key...."
+4. In the rest of this section you will use two terminal windows.
-5. On a different terminal (lets call it TermB, and the already runing terminal as TermA), run `ps -e |grep memory_layout`.
+5. Open a new terminal window and connect to the existing VM by running `vagrant ssh`.
+In the second terminal (lets call it TermB, and the already runing terminal as TermA), run `ps -e |grep memory_layout`.
 Note the PID (PID is the process ID that is returned from the command).
 6. On TermB, run `gdb -p PID`.
-GDB will be attached to the running process on TermA.
-You will be in GDB shell.
-Now on enter commands within gdb shell.
-NOTE: if GDB does not attach, run: `echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope`
+GDB will be attached to the running process on TermA and you will be in the gdb shell.
+Now you can enter commands within gdb shell.
+NOTE: if GDB does not attach (which is often the case), run: `echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope`
 ```
 (gdb) disassem main
-(gdb) b *main+N \\(instruction where it is going to call func1, use N as per your runtime, which should be around 412)
+(gdb) b *main+N \\(where N points to the instruction where it is going to call func1; get the value of N from your runtime listing, it should be around 412)
 (gdb) disassem func1
-(gdb) b *func1+N \\(instruction after the last call to printf, use N as per your runtime, which should be around 118)
+(gdb) b *func1+N \\(instruction after the last call to printf, value of N should be around 118)

 (gdb) disassem func2
-(gdb) b *func2+N \\(instruction where it is going to call func3, use N as per your runtime, which should be around 166)
+(gdb) b *func2+N \\(instruction where it is going to call func3, value of N which should be around 166)

 (gdb) disassem func3
-(gdb) b *func3+N \\(instruction after the last call to printf, use N as per your runtime, which should be around 279)
+(gdb) b *func3+N \\(instruction after the last call to printf, value of N should be around 216)
-(gdb) c
+(gdb) c  \\this means "continue"
 ```
 7. On Term A, press Enter to continue.
 The prog prints frame address of main. how will you find that address in the gdb window?
 8. When in func1, it prints return address.
 Can you check which instruction address in that in the main (`disassem main`)?